Lourdes-Mulkern/biot74000-portfolio/_pages/toolkit.md

 ### Crop Pathogen Genomics

 **Use example:** Which pathogens are present in the field.
 Which strains.
 Which pesticides to use

-**Strengths / limitations:** ITS or other marker amplicons from field samples.
+**Data:** ITS or other marker amplicons from field samples.
 Whole genome resequencing of isolates.
 Targeted screening of known resistance alleles.

 ---

 ### Environmental Monitoring and Bio-Surveillance

 **Use example:** Is the organism present?
 Abundance/ threshold.

-**Strengths / limitations:** [Your text here.]
+Changes over time.

+**Data:** eDNA from soil, air and water samples.
+Metabarcoding from many sites.

 ---